Substate/Substate/README.md

 }
 ```

-Next, add some actions to trigger state changes.
+Next, add some `Action`s to trigger state changes.
 They can be defined in any namespace, but it’s neat to keep them inside the state.

 ```swift
 extension Counter {